Mick-AE86/Mick-AE86.github.io/README.md

 ## Welcome to Mick's Page

 Currently creating something related to games.
 Who knows when they will be available.
+┐(´∀｀)┌

 ### Contact
 Telephone: xxx-xxx-xxxx
-Electronic Mail: goodbusiness@info.jp
+Electronic Mail: whitebusiness@info.jp